jurajama/OS_ansible_client/README.md

 cd ~
 ```

-For accessing the cloud, you need "rc-file" that you can download from OpenStack GUI -> Compute -> Access&Security -> API Access -> Download OpenStack RC File.
+For accessing the OpenStack cloud, you need "rc-file" that you can download from OpenStack GUI -> Compute -> Access&Security -> API Access -> Download OpenStack RC File.
 Copy the file on your client machine and run "source filename.sh".
 Then the environment variables are set so that the OpenStack CLI commands can work, for example *"openstack server list"*.

 ## Building container yourself
 You can build the container yourself from Dockerfile.
 This is needed if for example you want to add some packages to the image.